 House of Representative

-What To Do – CHANGE BACK!
+What To Do – RETURN LAW!

 If afterwards, you feel that the law should return to the “first to invent” then please contact your Senators and Congressmen and tell them that you would like the law reversed to the “First to Invent”, the manner in which our forefathers created and technology, science and the arts flourished since our country began.